Cubic Capacity Rule in LTL: What Shippers Need to Know

 • Be careful about exceeding the limitation on the bill of lading estimate: When you contact a carrier to receive an estimate for shipping, that information is documented on a Bill of Lading.
 A common area where some carriers can get 'creative' about 'adjusting' their cubic capacity rules.
 If the size of your freight is bigger than what has been documented on the BOL, you can be charged with a cubic capacity violation charge.

-• Be aware of Extreme Length Fees: On the other side of the scale, the Extreme Length Fee is a charge that some carriers will implement if the shipment is longer than 12-linear feet.
+• Be aware of Extreme Length Fees: On the other side of the scale, the Extreme Length Fee is one of several freight accessorial charges that some carriers will implement if the shipment is longer than 12-linear feet.
 The bad news is that this charge is typically greater than the cubic capacity fee.
-If you’re in the sticky situation where your shipment is smaller than 750 cubic feet, and you’re going to be hit with that cubic capacity fee, make sure it’s less than 12-linear feet – so you don’t receive a double-dipped charge.
+If you're in the sticky situation where your shipment is smaller than 750 cubic feet, and you're going to be hit with that cubic capacity fee, make sure it's less than 12-linear feet – so you don't receive a double-dipped charge.

-Finally, if you have a logistics program that often requires shipping items that are lightweight or less than 750-cubic feet or close to most carrier’s cubic capacity rule, working with an experienced 3PL can save you a ton of frustration.
-Experienced third-party logistics providers like LTX solutions can help you manage all aspects of your logistics program, including helping to negotiate reduced fees for those ‘close’ LTL shipments.
+If you have a logistics program that often requires shipping items that are lightweight or less than 750-cubic feet or close to most carrier's cubic capacity rule, working with an experienced 3PL can save you a ton of frustration.
+A Modern 4PL approach like Redwood's can help you manage all aspects of your logistics program, including helping to negotiate reduced fees for those 'close' LTL shipments.